Mirandadaa/mica-gd300/README.md

 - Project 4 work-in-progress animation review
 - Assignment:
   - finish the project.
   - post the storyboard PDF and video file on Google Drive.
+The video must be rendered with H.264 codec.

 ### Week 16 (12/10~)
 - Project 4 review